Sign in →

 Interpretation

-Presence of specific IgM-class antibodies to West Nile virus (WNV)is consistent with the acute phase of WNV meningitis or encephalitis.
-In the very early stages of acute WNV infection, IgM may be detectable in cerebrospinal fluid (CSF) before it becomes detectable in serum.
+Presence of specific IgM-class antibodies to West Nile virus (WNV) is consistent with the acute phase of WNV meningitis or encephalitis.
+In the very early stages of acute WNV infection, IgM may be detectable in spinal fluid (CSF) before it becomes detectable in serum.

 The absence of IgM antibodies to WNV may indicate absence of disease.
 However, specimens collected too early in the acute phase may be negative for IgM-class antibodies to WNV.
 If WNV central nervous system infection is suspected, a second specimen should be collected in 1 to 2 weeks and tested.